wodo-platform/wodo-nodejs-persistence/README.md

 exit;
 ```

 In case you need to wipe out everything and start over, run the following command.
-It will remove volumes and everything else.
+It will remove MySql confs, volumes and everything else.

 ```bash
 docker-compose down -v